Feed the Fish

-- Please note: you must move your robot fully out of the starting position before you can shoot or move the golf balls.
+- Please note: you must move your robot fully out of the starting box before you can shoot or move the golf balls.

-- Please record an uninterrupted video of your entire three sets of five shots to show that you have completed the challenge within the time limit and also to confirm any penalties incurred.
+- Please record an uninterrupted video of your entire three sets of five shots to show that you have completed the challenge within the time limit.

 Ranking and Points

 - There are 3 rounds and 5 shots in each round, giving a maximum of 15 shot deliveries.

 - The points per each correct delivery of shot are as follows (and remember, you cannot mix these methods):